sudorandom/kmcd.dev/content/posts/2026/google-protobuf-value-considered-harmful/index.md

 ### Workload Sensitivity and Caveats

 While these benchmarks demonstrate a massive performance gap, it is important to qualify these numbers: workload shape and configuration matter enormously.
 Map-heavy workloads are particularly pathological for `google.protobuf.Struct` due to Go’s map lookup and insertion overhead.
 Deeply nested objects amplify these allocation costs exponentially, whereas flat structures suffer less.
-Furthermore, implementation details like hot-path struct reuse or memory pooling (such as the thread-local arena pool solution demonstrated later in this article with `hyperpb + Shared`) can dramatically change outcomes in production, shifting the bottleneck back toward wire serialization and parsing logic.
+Furthermore, implementation details like hot-path struct reuse or memory pooling (such as a thread-local arena pool solution using dynamic parser bytecode) can dramatically change outcomes in production, shifting the bottleneck back toward wire serialization and parsing logic.

 ---